mjbradvica/personal-website-articles/2023/differentiating-local-intermediate-and-global-state.md

 }
 ```

 The biggest disadvantage to this process is the boilerplate that you need to add for a reducer.
-It requires you to define your actions, a reducer function, and any payload objects you are passing back to your reducer.
+It requires you to define your actions, a reducer function, and any payload objects that you are passing back to your reducer.

 > It is a good rule to not use intermediate state unless you have at least five or more properties you are passing to multiple children.

-Use intermediate state when local state is too little, but global state would be too much.
+Use intermediate state when local state is not enough, but global state is too much.

 ## Global